 In second-degree heart block, some of the electrical impulses are blocked between the upper and lower chamber of the heart.
 These electrical impulses may or may not have a clear pattern.
-The blocking of the impulse can come and go, resulting in "dropped heart beats."
+The blocking of the impulse can come and go, resulting in "dropped heartbeats."
 A second-degree type II block may progress to complete or third-degree heart block.

 Second-degree heart block can be categorized into two types:

 - Mobitz type I block (also called Wenckebach) usually occurs in the AV node.
 It is common in young, healthy people (especially during sleep).
 It usually does not cause symptoms and rarely requires treatment.

 Complete or third-degree block

 In third-degree heart block, all of the electrical impulses are completely blocked between the upper and lower chambers of the heart.
 When this occurs, the atria and ventricles beat at completely different rates.

 What is bundle branch block?

+Bundle branch block can affect the heart's rhythm.
 The heart has structures, like wires, that are called bundle branches.
 They are part of the heart's electrical pathway.
 When a branch is diseased, it is called "blocked," because the electrical signals can't travel down the branch.

 Some people with bundle branch block don't have any symptoms and don't need treatment.
 But when a block causes the heart to beat too slowly, it can cause symptoms such as tiredness and fainting spells.
 A pacemaker may be used to get the heartbeat back to normal.